Chart Color Schemes

 Townsville City has seen population growth performance typically on par with national averages when looking at short and medium term trends

-For future projections until 2032, AreaSearch adopts ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-Post-2032 and for areas not covered by this data, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilised.
-Future population trends suggest a growth of 313 persons to 2041, reflecting an increase of 9.4% over the 17-year period based on aggregated SA2-level projections.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+It should be noted that these state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
+Examining future population trends, a population increase just below the median of Australian non-metropolitan areas is expected, with the area expected to grow by 311 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 8.0% in total over the 17 years.

 Frequently Asked Questions - Population